Germany 2023, 52 minby Rosie Koch, Roland Gockel

 Germany 2023, 104 minby Moritz Mayerle, Annette Scheurich

 Children – the meaning of life!?At least in nature.
 Humans may take a more differentiated view, but animals make enormous efforts to produce as many offspring as possible throughout their lives.
 But no matter how clearly the goal of life seems to be defined, the paths to animal child happiness could hardly be more different and are as diverse as they are fascinating.
-In two parts, we show animal parents and children all over the world: on land, on water and in the air – family life in all its facets.
+In two parts, we show animal parents and children all over the world: on land, on water and in the air – family life in all its fa

 Parents in the Wild